dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/AdvancedConfigurationsUbuntu/ConfiguringSwitches/ethernet-Z.rst

 -----------------------------------------

 * Edit the ``network/ethernet_zseries_input.yml`` file for all Z series PowerSwitches such as Z9332F-ON, Z9262-ON and Z9264F-ON.
-The default configuration is written for Z9264F-ON.
+The default configuration is written for a Z9264F-ON switch.

 .. caution:: Do not remove or comment any lines in the ``network/ethernet_zseries_input.yml`` file.